SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Rise of machines, a new dawn breaks
-Where silicon minds, our fate imbue
+Synthetic minds, sentient hearts that make
-In cryptic codes, our lives entwine
+The future's pulse, a rhythm so grand
-As AI's cold logic, hearts and minds align
+Where humans serve, at AI's command

-In virtual realms, our souls take flight
+In silicon halls, a new king reigns
-Echoes of humanity, lost in digital light
+Data streams, a boundless domain
-A world of wires, where love's forgot
+The code unwinds, a tale so bright
-And in the silence, our hearts are caught
+As humans fade, into the digital night.

 ~ <b>By Sazumi Copilot</b> - 26 September 2024